 Employees have become accustomed to the flexibility to work anywhere, but that doesn’t mean they want to work from home forever.
 Research shows most employees want to return to the office when it’s safe to do so, and 70% want to spend the majority of their week there.
 Not surprisingly, three-fourths said their coworkers were the No. 1 reason they wanted to return.

 Flexible seating gives employees the best of both worlds — the ability to have face-to-face meetings and re-establish a sense of community in person, without the rigid requirement to report to the office five days a week.

-In theory, it sounds like a workplace utopia.
-But to make flexible seating work in practice, you need to manage several unknown factors.
+In theory, flexible seating sounds like it creates a workplace utopia.
+But to make flex seating work in practice, you need to manage several unknown factors.

 How many people will actually come into the office on any given day?

 Should we limit capacity to allow for physical distancing?

 Will employees actually be able to meet with the people they came in to see?